Full counting statistics after quantum quenches as hydrodynamic fluctuations: Derivation

 This shows the term proportional to $X$ in \eqref{main}.
 This doubling can be understood in terms of the particle-pair picture: as the free energy does not account for long-range correlations, it only encodes the distribution of single members of each pair.
 But in the state $e^{\frc{\lambda}2 Q|_0^X}|\Psi\ket$, the modified quantum amplitude gives rise to a modified probability $e^{\lambda Q|_{\rm pair}}$ for each pair, hence, at later time when members are separated, for each single member of a pair, where a doubling occur: $Q|_{\rm pair} = 2Q|_{\rm single\,particle}$.
+See App. \ref{QAComputation} for the explicit calculation as well as the work \cite{LongPaper} discussing general but clustering initial states.